My Rambling Thoughts

 The original board is very dark, but it fits the theme.
 It is supposed to be dark because it is dead of night!

 Determining LoS is more tedious, but it leads to higher tension.
 You can be in the same room but remain out-of-sight.
 It makes sense because it is dark.
-Generally only the chapel and garden is big enough for this.
+Generally only the chapel and garden are big enough for this.

 End of Acquire '93 holy grail quest